Mill conversion: Historical background

-In the United States the development of industry during 19th and early 20th century resulted in the construction of thousands of mills or factory buildings typically of brick or stone masonry construction across the nation, with a high concentration in the Northeast.
-By 1920, there were hundreds of mill towns across the region built for the production of textiles and other goods, such as shoes, machinery and other items.
-However, the Northern textile industry would suffer greatly beginning in the early 1920s, with the failure of many of these companies, and the rise in competition from Southern mills.
+In the United States, the development of industry during the 19th and early 20th centuries resulted in the construction of thousands of mills or factory buildings typically built of brick or stone masonry across the nation, with a high concentration in the Northeast.
+By 1920, there were hundreds of mill towns across the region built for the production of textiles and other goods, such as shoes, machinery, and other items.
+However, the Northern textile industry would suffer greatly beginning in the early 1920s, with the failure of many of these companies and the rise in competition from Southern mills.
 Other industries would follow, especially during the later part of the 20th century, when globalization changed the economy, and entire industries began to move overseas to developing nations.
-Through the 20th century, many mills carried on in a variety of industrial purposes, other than original intended use.
+Through the 20th century, many mills carried on in a variety of industrial purposes, other than their originally intended use.
 Many were used for storage, or other small enterprises.
-Still, many more remained mostly vacant and underutilized through the middle part of the 20th century, and even today.
-Many vacant mill buildings have become a target for vandalism, arson and contribute to urban blight in many communities.
+Still, many more remained mostly vacant and underutilized through the mid-20th century and even today.
+Many vacant mill buildings have become a target for vandalism, arson, and contribute to urban blight in many communities.

 A similar scenario has also played out in Great Britain and elsewhere in Europe during this same timeframe.

 Historic awareness movement

-Beginning in the 1960s, there was a large public outcry throughout the United States for an increase in historic preservation, to stop the loss of historic structures that began during the 1950s with urban renewal projects in big cities and small towns across the nation.
+Beginning in the 1960s, there was a large public outcry throughout the United States for increased historic preservation, to stop the loss of historic structures that had begun during the 1950s with urban renewal projects in big cities and small towns across the nation.
 A similar movement occurred in Great Britain decades earlier.

 One result of this outcry was the establishment of the National Register of Historic Places in 1966, by the Federal Government.
-Since this time, more than one-million listings have been added to the National Register, on many types of structures and places across the country.
-While not a certain guarantee that a structure will never be demolished, the National Register provides owners with a tool to seek national and state tax credits, grants and other assistance that may enable the rehabilitation of the building.
+Since this time, more than one million listings have been added to the National Register, on many types of structures and places across the country.
+While not a certain guarantee that a structure will never be demolished, the National Register provides owners with a tool to seek national and state tax credits, grants, and other assistance that may enable the rehabilitation of the building.

-Since the 1960s communities across the country have established Historic Districts and special by-laws in an attempt to preserve and prevent the destruction of properties deemed important to the context of history.
+Since the 1960s communities across the country have established historic districts and special by-laws in an attempt to preserve and prevent the destruction of properties deemed important to the historical context.